Emmanuel-Ag/Emmanuel-Ag-Portfolio/frameworks/buyer-acquisition-framework.md

 **Rule:** Always lead with Tier 1 & 2 before falling back to Tier 3 or 4.

-### Questions to identify the right buyers:
-1. Who uses this product regularly and can't afford it to run out?
-2. Who is currently buying a lower-quality version from a competitor?
-3. Who pays a premium in adjacent categories? (e.g. a restaurant that buys premium tomatoes will buy premium cucumbers)
-4. Who has a purchasing cycle that matches the client's supply cycle?

 ---

 ## Phase 3 — Outreach & Negotiation